-- 3. Shut down the mini skid steer engine.
+- 3. Shut down the skid steer engine.
 Actuate hydraulic controls to relieve any trapped pressure in the circuit.
 Disconnect the hydraulic hoses from the grapple and cap the lines to prevent dirt from getting into the couplers. - 4.
-Tilt the mini skid steer hitch forward to disengage the flange on the grapple plate. - 5.
+Tilt the skid steer hitch forward to disengage the flange on the grapple plate. - 5.
 Push the latch arms fully up to retract the latch pins from the grapple plate latch-pin mount and release the grapple. - 6.
-Move the mini skid steer away from the grapple.
+For the LXG420R, LXG430R, and LXG430RP models, disconnect the control selector. - 7.
+Move the skid steer away from the grapple.